progpark/mymacvim/bundle/ctrlsf.vim/README.md

 - `-filetype` is useful when you only want to search in files of specific type.
 Read option `--type` in `ack`'s [manual][6] for more information.

+- If `-filetype` does not exactly match your need, there is an option `-filematch` with which you have more control on which files should be searched. `-filematch` accepts a pattern that only files match this pattern will be searched.
+Note the pattern is in syntax of your backend but not vim's.
+Also, a shortcut `-G` is available.

 - Running `:CtrlSF` without any argument or pattern will use word under cursor.

 ## Configuration